Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 Rakesh Jhunjhunwala's Investment Philosophy

-His are such investment ideas that focus on long-term gains.
+His investment ideas focus on long-term gains.
 He teaches about patience and discipline.
-He showed success in the stock market, as the name of the game is to last through ups and downs, not make quick movements.
+He has shown success in the stock market, as the name of the game is to last through ups and downs, not make quick movements.

 The Vital Role of Long-Term Investment